nimudebi/CSCI3280_2023_Group2/README.md

 **Notice**: You may meet some issues when using pydub, "FileNotFoundError: [Errno 2] No such file or directory: 'ffmpeg'".
 Since we are using Mac, we don't really know how to solve this issue, so please refer to some online resources to solve this problem.

 ## Usage
-First, please make sure all users are using the same local area network (Since we have no money to rent a server 😭).
+First, please make sure all users are using the same local area network (Since we have no money to rent a server😭).
 The network creater may set CENTRAL_SERVER_IP in **centeral_server.py, server_discovery.py, server.py** to the IPv4 address of the creater's in central_server.py.
 Then, everybody including the creater may set CENTRAL_SERVER_IP in those three files to that IP address.

 ```run``` the file GUI.py.
 Enter a user name you like and you do not need to enter a password.
 Click on Login button.
 This step may be failed because of some unknown features of this framework PyQt5.
 If the program breaks after you do so, please run it again.